Black and white photo of historic Chatham Bars Inn

 Ongoing renovations help Chatham Bars Inn to maintain its status as a world-class luxury resort.

-Chatham Bars Inn was nearly a century old when Richard Cohen of Capital Properties purchased it in 2006.
-While some may have seen a historic regional destination, Cohen had a different vision - namely, to turn Chatham Bars Inn into a world-class luxury resort.
+Chatham Bars Inn was nearly a century old when purchased in 2006 and remains family owned at this time.
+Transforming what was seen as a historic regional destination, a new vision was born - namely, to turn Chatham Bars Inn into a world-class luxury resort.

-His $100 million renovation project left nothing untouched.
+An extensive property-wide renovation project left nothing untouched.
 All rooms in the Main Inn were completely renovated, as were its restaurants and public rooms.
 The cottages were completely redesigned and reconstructed from scratch.
 Old world charm was retained but updated with every modern convenience and amenity.
+Further enhancements continue to be made on an ongoing basis.

 Inside one of the oceanfront cottages at our luxury Cape Cod resort & hotel